+Congratulations on making it so far in the coveted Miss Universe Australia competition.
+How does it feel to have made it so far?
 Thank you very much!
 I feel humbled to be chosen as a national finalist; it is a pleasant surprise.
 I have always admired the competition since a young age so it’s very exciting to now be a part of it!
 There were so many talented and beautiful girls at our NSW state final, so I’m very proud of myself to have made it this far.

+Tell us a little about yourself..?
 So I am originally from Melbourne and moved to Sydney at the start of this year.
 I’m studying a double degree in Law and Arts at the University of Sydney and major in French, Spanish and Mandarin.
 I’ve been modelling since I was 16 and at school was heavily involved in drama, music and sport – so have loved to put myself ‘out there’ so to speak from a young age.
 I’ve also been an avid equestrienne all my life and have represented Australia overseas in showing, and competed at a national level in dressage.
 Horse riding has always been a big part of my life teaching me a lot about dedication and discipline, which I think has helped shape who I am today.
 As for future aspirations I hope to one day be an international human rights lawyer, where I can put my languages to good use.

+What would you say is your drive or motivation for entering such a contest?
 I’m all about being a well-rounded person and giving everything a red-hot go.
 For me this competition was something I hadn’t done before yet have always loved to watch, so I just thought why not?
 I think it is a fabulous display of multi-talented young women who are more than just physically gorgeous.
 It also provides a podium for being able to share your thoughts and opinions, and for me as an aspiring international lawyer that is really important.
 So definitely a case of nothing to lose, and everything to gain!

+You have all just returned from a team trip to Karma Resort Kandara in beautiful Bali, What a fantastic experience?
 It was absolutely amazing!
 Such a beautiful part of the world and the villas we stayed in at Karma Kandara were so incredible.
 A few of the trip highlights for me include being wined and dined at some of the most beautiful restaurants in Bali, using the recording studio at the W Hotel, filming “lip sync” videos (hilarious!) and of course getting to know all the other girls from around Australia.
 Personally, the most special part of the trip was visiting the Bali Life Orphanage, probably because it was what I was most nervous about.

 I knew before arriving that I was going to be confronted by seeing all these kids knowing they had no families, but it was a fantastic experience to witness how happy they were, and see what amazing care they receive.